Boggle

-Boggle is a word game in which players try to find as many words as they can from a grid of lettered dice, within a set time limit.
+Boggle is a word game introduced in 1972 and in which players try to find as many words as they can from a grid of lettered dice, within a set time limit.
 It was invented by Allan Turoff and originally distributed by Parker Brothers.
-The game is played using a plastic grid of lettered dice, in which players look for words in sequences of adjacent letters.

 Rules

 One player begins the game by shaking a covered tray of 16 cubic dice, each with a different letter printed on each of its sides.
 The dice settle into a 4×4 tray so that only the top letter of each cube is visible.
 After they have settled into the tray, a three-minute sand timer is started and all players simultaneously begin the main phase of play.

 Each player searches for words that fit the following criteria: